Valses nobles et sentimentales (Ravel): Structure

 That Ravel wanted to identify with Franz Schubert is clear.
 As he said himself, "The title sufficiently indicates my intention to compose a succession of waltzes, after Schubert's example."
 However, unlike Schubert (who actually wrote separately-grouped noble and sentimental waltzes that, while originally published separately, are frequently published together), Ravel did not differentiate the noble waltzes from the sentimental ones.
 Other than the name and the waltz form, there is little similarity between Ravel's and Schubert's works.

 A typical performance of all eight waltzes takes 15 minutes.
 They are marked:

-The orchestral arrangement of the piece is written for an orchestra consisting of two flutes, two oboes, cor anglais, two clarinets (in B♭ and A), two bassoons, four horns (in F), two trumpets, three trombones, tuba, timpani, tambourine, cymbals, snare drum, glockenspiel, triangle, bass drum, celesta, two harps, and strings.
+The orchestration of the piece is written for an orchestra consisting of two flutes, two oboes, cor anglais, two clarinets (in B♭ and A), two bassoons, four horns (in F), two trumpets, three trombones, tuba, timpani, tambourine, cymbals, snare drum, glockenspiel, triangle, bass drum, celesta, two harps, and strings.